googlecast/CastHelloVideo-ios/README.md

-# hello-cast-video-ios
+# CastHelloVideo-ios

-This Hello Video demo application shows how an iOS sender application can cast a Video.
+This Google Cast demo app shows how an iOS sender app can cast a Video.
 For simplicity this app is not fully compliant with the UX Checklist.

 ## Dependencies
 * CocoaPods - dependencies are managed via CocoaPods.
 See http://guides.cocoapods.org/using/getting-started.html for setup instructions.